Get the layers on, the hiking boots out and go explore the best of Donegal on foot.

 4. Errigal Mountain and Mackoght Mountain Hiking Trail

 If you’re looking for a bit more of a challenge, why not climb 751m Errigal Mountain?
 Errigal Mountain and Mackoght Mountain Hiking Trail is a moderate to strenuous 6km loop walk that will take you three and a half hours.
 Errigal is Donegal’s highest and most iconic mountain situated east of Gweedore village.
 There are twin peaks to this summit and the ridgeline between them is a stunning and at times adrenaline-fuelled crossing!
 The round trip from the car park is only 6km so take a morning and go explore!

 Sli Arainn Mhor is a looped walk around the island of Arranmore (part of Bealach na Gaeltachta which is a national waymarked way).
 The walk begins and ends at the Ferry Port.
 We particularly love the wild and remote western side of the island where you will be wowed by the beautiful coastal scenery.
 The 14 km trail will take approximately four to five hours to complete.

 OS Map: 10

-While the masses gather at the Cliffs of Moher, let us let you in on a little secret, the sea cliffs of Slieve League are actually three times the height.
+While the masses gather at the Cliffs of Moher, let us let you in on a little secret; the sea cliffs of Slieve League are actually three times the height.
 Make your way up the narrow One Man’s Path and peer over the edge.
 There is no better place in the world than standing on the edge of a cliff, with seabirds flying overhead and nothing but roaring swell beneath you.
-Make sure to look out for two rocks nicknamed the ‘giant’s desk and chair.’
-There are plenty of routes to choose from 2km to 12km options and carparks to leave your car.
+Make sure to look out for two rocks nicknamed the ‘giant’s desk and chair’.
+There are plenty of car parks and routes to choose from, varying from 2km to 12km.
 Our favourite route is the Pilgrims Path.